SchaeferJ/Blockchain_Parser/README.md

 that you will have to **download the ENTIRE (!) blockchain** (> 230 GB) on your PC.
 I strongly recommend using a system fulfilling the following minimum requirements:

-* 1 TB of disk space, ideally SSD
+* 1 TB of fast disk space, ideally PCIe-SSD
-* 16 GB of RAM
+* As much RAM as you can afford, ideally >= 32 GB
+* Intel Core i7/AMD Ryzen 7 @ 3,5 GHz or better
+* Unmetered broadband internet access, ideally >= 50 Mbit/s

 **Depending on your bandwidth and your system configuration, this script might take between 2-7 days to complete.**